RobbieRoss2/data-science/README.md

 # Data Scientist

 ### Education
-Mathematics and Statistics, Bachelor of Science with First Class Honours
+BSc Mathematics and Statistics with First Class Honours, University of Strathclyde (May 2021)

 ### Projects
 Air Pollution and Respiratory Illness Analysis